 It depends on the link.
 We know we're raising sea levels, for example, which can worsen storm surges.
 Extra moisture can also cause major flooding when a cyclone stalls, as storms like Irene and Harvey have shown.
 Researchers now know tropical cyclones have slowed down in recent decades as global temperatures rise.
-A 2018 study notes that cyclones have decreased in speed by 10 percent from 1949 to 2016.
+A 2018 study published in Nature notes that cyclones have decreased in speed by 10 percent from 1949 to 2016.
 And computer models suggest climate change can help intensify storms, although that is still speculative, notes the U.S. National Oceanic and Atmospheric Administration (NOAA).

 "It is premature to conclude that human activities — and particularly greenhouse gas emissions that cause global warming — have already had a detectable impact on Atlantic hurricane or global tropical cyclone activity," NOAA explains in a 2017 research overview about hurricanes and climate change.
 "That said, human activities may have already caused changes that are not yet detectable due to the small magnitude of the changes or observational limitations, or are not yet confidently modeled."